-Individual LIHEAP grantees can use the recipiency targeting indexes to examine the effectiveness of their outreach to households with vulnerable members.
-11
+Individual LIHEAP grant recipients can use the recipiency targeting indexes to examine the effectiveness of their outreach to households with vulnerable members.

-- In absolute terms, if a given group has a recipiency targeting index over 100, then that group's incidence in the LIHEAP-recipient population is higher than that group's incidence in the income eligible population. - In relative terms, if a given group has a higher recipiency targeting index than another group, then the given group has been targeted relative to the other group.
-For example, if the index for elderly households is 90 and the index for non-vulnerable households is 75, then elderly households are targeted at a higher rate than non-vulnerable households are.
+- In absolute terms, if a given group has a recipiency targeting index over 100, then that group's incidence in the LIHEAP-beneficiary population is higher than that group's incidence in the income-eligible population. - In relative terms, if a given group has a higher recipiency targeting index than another group, then the given group has been targeted relative to the other group.
+For example, if the index for older-adult households is 90 and the index for non-vulnerable households is 75, then older-adult households are targeted at a higher rate than non-vulnerable households are.

-Individual LIHEAP grantees can use the benefit and burden reduction targeting indexes to examine the effectiveness of their benefit determination procedures in serving households with vulnerable members and households with high energy burdens.
-12
+Individual LIHEAP grant recipients can use the benefit and burden-reduction targeting indexes to examine the effectiveness of their benefit determination procedures in serving households with vulnerable members and households with high energy-burdens.

-- In absolute terms, if a given group has a benefit or burden reduction targeting index greater than 100, then that group has a higher average benefit (benefit targeting index) or experiences a greater median burden reduction (burden reduction index) than the recipient population has or experiences.
-If a group has a benefit or burden reduction targeting index less than 100, then that group has a lower average benefit (benefit targeting index) or experiences a smaller median burden reduction (burden reduction index) than the recipient population has or experiences. - In relative terms, if a given group has a higher benefit or burden reduction targeting index than another group, then the given group has been targeted relative to the other group.
-For example, if the benefit targeting index for elderly households is 90 and the benefit targeting index for nonvulnerable households is 75, then elderly households have higher average benefits than nonvulnerable households.
-Likewise, if the burden reduction targeting index for elderly households is 90 and the burden reduction targeting index for non-vulnerable households is 75, then elderly households have a greater percentage reduction in median energy burden.
+- In absolute terms, if a given group has a benefit or burden-reduction targeting index greater than 100, then that group has a higher average benefit (benefit-targeting index) or experiences a greater median burden reduction (burden-reduction index) than the beneficiary population has or experiences.
+If a group has a benefit or burden-reduction targeting index less than 100, then that group has a lower average benefit (benefit-targeting index) or experiences a smaller median burden reduction (burden-reduction index) than the beneficiary population has or experiences. - In relative terms, if a given group has a higher benefit or burden-reduction targeting index than another group, then the given group has been targeted relative to the other group.
+For example, if the benefit-targeting index for older-adult households is 90 and the benefit-targeting index for non-vulnerable households is 75, then older-adult households have higher average benefits than non-vulnerable households.
+Likewise, if the burden-reduction targeting index for older-adult households is 90 and the burden-reduction targeting index for non-vulnerable households is 75, then older-adult households have a greater percentage reduction in median energy-burden.

-Grantees can use the targeting measures to gauge their current targeting performance and to track changes in targeting performance over time.
+Grant recipients can use the targeting measures to gauge their current targeting performance and to track changes in targeting performance over time.